jeffpar/pcjs.v1/devices/pc/README.md

 * Hard Disk (Fixed Disk) Controllers
 * [Control Panels](panel/)

-Each of those devices can be configured in multiple ways, and also some support external UI controls.
+Each of those devices can be configured in multiple ways, and some support external UI controls.

 For example, the IBM PC Keyboard component supports different keyboard models (eg, 83-key, 84-key, 101-key), and each of those models can also be configured to have dedicated buttons for selected key combinations,